 About The MPA

-The Motion Picture Association, Inc. (MPA) serves as the voice and advocate of the American motion picture, home video and television industries in Europe from its office in Brussels, Belgium.
-Its members are: Walt Disney Studios Motion Pictures; Netlfix, Inc.; Paramount Pictures Corporation; Sony Pictures Entertainment Inc.; Universal City Studios LLC; and Warner Bros.
-Entertainment Inc.
+The Motion Picture Association serves as the global voice and advocate of the film, television and streaming content industry.
+It works in every major market around the world to advance the creative industry, protect its members’ content across all screens, defend the creative and artistic freedom of storytellers, and support innovative distribution models that bring an expansion of viewing choices to audiences around the world.
+Its members are: Walt Disney Studios Motion Pictures; Netflix, Inc.; Paramount Pictures Corporation; Sony Pictures Entertainment Inc.; Universal City Studios LLC; and Warner Bros.
+Entertainment Inc. Charles Rivkin is Chairman and CEO.

 About Charles H. Rivkin